golemfactory/v8-wasm/README.md

 The actual program can be found in [examples/test](examples/test), both as source and compiled into JS+WASM.

-## Program examples
+## Wasm store

-The [examples/](examples) directory contains examples of various real-world programs that were compiled to WebAssembly and tested on this sandbox.
+More examples of precompiled Wasm binaries can be found in [golemfactory/wasm-store](https://github.com/golemfactory/wasm-store) repo.

 ## Possible TODOs